395t/review-assignments/_summaries/redmon2015you_2.md

         * slow and complex
     * YOLO is a convolutional network that finds bounding boxes and generates class probablities simultaneously
         * very fast
-            * base runs at 45 fps
+            * base runs at 45 fps on Titan X GPU
             * fast version runs at 150 fps
         * rarely mistakes background for object
         * generalizes well